rogorido/libroskop/README.md

-Small C++/Qt application for personal use (keeping small book database).
+Small C++/Qt application for personal use (keeping a small book database).